 As you may have heard through the Facebook page, I adopted a pair of chickens on Wednesday.
 As little as a week ago, the plan had been to hold off on chickens until next spring to give us time to finalize our mini-orchard and the gobs of other things around the ol’ homestead.

-And then my sister and brother-in-law said we could have their coop and enclosed run and all the feeder/waterer stuff for free because they weren’t doing chickens this year.
+And then we found out Nick’s job wasn’t as secure as we had assumed and then my sister and brother-in-law said we could have their coop and enclosed run and all the feeder/waterer stuff for free because they weren’t doing chickens this year.

 We were in the car within the hour on our Great Chicken Adventure.